-One side effect of prolonged coristol elevation is that it can cause excess estrogen to accumulate.
-This extra estrogen increases levels of thyroid binding globulin (TBG) which is the protein that allows your thyroid hormones to travel through your bloodstream.
+Prolonged cortisol elevation can cause excess estrogen to accumulate.
+This extra estrogen increases levels of thyroid-binding globulin (TBG), which is the protein that allows your thyroid hormones to travel through your bloodstream.
 When thyroid hormones are attached to TBG they remain inactive, so T4 can’t be stored in your tissues or converted to Free T3.

 Suppressed Immune System

-While your body is in stress mode your immune system is suppressed, partially so that your body can focus fully on overcoming the stressor, and partially because stress causes inflammation, so your immune system slows down to prevent a state of chronic inflammation.
+While your body is in stress mode your immune system is suppressed.
+Partially so that your body can focus fully on overcoming the stressor, and partially because stress causes inflammation.
+Your immune system slows down to prevent a state of chronic inflammation.
 As I explain in my book, The Thyroid Connection, a suppressed immune system can trigger latent viral infections, some of which can trigger autoimmune thyroid disease.

 Furthermore, if you experience multiple episodes of chronic stress, causing your immune system to rev up and slow down repeatedly, you are at greater risk of your immune system overreacting and triggering an autoimmune response.